The Avenger (1960 film): Plot

-A number of packaged disembodied heads have been in random areas of the English countryside.
+A number of packaged disembodied heads have been found in random areas of the English countryside.
 In each package is a letter to the police from the killer, who dubs himself "The Executioner."
-Each victim is seemingly unrelated to one another.
+The victims are seemingly unrelated to one another.
 When a Scotland Yard employee is killed, Detective Mike Brixan (Heinz Drache) of Special Branch is called in to investigate.
-The only clue is that a black, four-door sedan has been seen at the scene of the crime and that the typewriter that the letters have been written on have two offset letters.
+The only clue is that a black, four-door sedan was seen at the scene of the crime and that the typewriter used by the killer has two offset characters.

-When Ruth Sanders (Ina Duscha), the niece of the man killed and the last person to see him alive, is located as an extra working on location, Brixan discovers a page of a script that has been written on the same typewriter as the Executioner's letters.
+While interviewing Ruth Sanders (Ina Duscha), the niece of the man killed and the last person to see him alive, while working as an extra on a film set, Brixan discovers a page of a script written on the same typewriter as the Executioner's letters.
 Consequently, Brixan believes that the Executioner is among the cast, crew, or parties involved in the film shoot.